Genuinely Robust Inference for Clustered Data: The Model

-This assumption is less restrictive than requiring the central limit theorem to hold and even includes scenarios where the central limit theorem does not apply.
-We provide some discussions about Assumption \ref{assm}.
-First, this high-level assumption accommodates a broad class of both standard and non-standard cases considered in econometrics.
-A low-level sufficient condition is that there exists non-trivial within-cluster dependence and that $N_g$ follows a power law.
-In particular, the power law property has been established and documented for various types of clusters, such as cities and firms.
-See \citet{gabaix2009power, gabaix2016power} for comprehensive reviews.
-We illustrate the limitations of existing methods under these conditions in Section \ref{sec:fragility:heuristic}.
+This assumption is arguably general.
+It is significantly weaker than requiring a central limit theorem to hold and even covers scenarios where the asymptotic normality fails.
+It also encompasses two notable cases frequently considered in economics and econometrics.

-Second, the case of $\alpha=2$ encompasses the conventional assumption under which $r'(\hat\theta-\theta)$ enjoys the standard convergence rate of $\sqrt{G}$ through CLTs.
-In this case, the limiting $\alpha$-stable distribution must be normal \citep[cf.][Theorem 2]{Geluk2000}.
-Furthermore, it also covers some non-standard cases with a normal limiting distribution but without a finite variance, e.g., a Pareto random variable with the shape parameter (Pareto exponent) of $2$.
+First, the case of $\alpha = 2$ encompasses the conventional setting in which $r'(\hat\theta - \theta)$ attains the standard convergence rate of $\sqrt{G}$ by the central limit theorem.
+In this case, the limiting $\alpha$-stable distribution is necessarily Gaussian \citep[cf.][Theorem~2]{Geluk2000}.
+This scenario also includes certain non-standard cases with a Gaussian limiting distribution but without finite variance, such as a Pareto random variable with Pareto exponent equal to $2$.
+The vast majority of econometric papers deriving asymptotic normality implicitly rely on this high-level condition in Assumption~\ref{assm}, or on even stronger ones.